Phantom5800/PhantomGamesBot/README.md

 ### !bot
 Provides a link to the github page for this bot's source code.

+### !commands
+Get a list of all available commands the chatbot can reply to.

 ### !game
 Display the current game being played.